Worst wood for carving

 What is the hardest wood to carve?
-That’s a question so many woodcarvers come across as they try to turn a block of wood into a carving, and the answer is as much as personal as it is wood.
-Working on an incredibly hard piece of wood requires patience and some good skills.
-You cannot be too forceful as that may result in injury or damage to the carving.
-Here are some of the stubborn wood to be mindful of.
+This is the question many woodcarvers ask themselves when trying to turn a block of wood into a carving, and the answer is as personal as the wood itself.
+Working on a hard piece of wood requires patience and good skill.
+It would help if you were not too forceful, as this can cause injury or damage to the carving.
+Here are some of the unruly woods you should be aware of.

 What is the hardest common wood?

 Australian Buloke – 5,060 IBF is an ironwood tree known to be the hardest wood.
 It is native to Australia and comes from a tree in Eastern and Southern Australia.
 It has a Janka hardness of 5,060 lbf.

 The species grows across an area of eastern and southern Australia.
 That is mainly north and west of the Great Dividing Range, within the Murray-Darling Basin, New South Wales, South Australia, and Victoria.
 It is dense.
 It is difficult to work on due to its hardness.
 Sometimes tear out occurs during planning or surfacing.
 Start by testing a piece of wood before you proceed to your final project.

 Wood, as a material, has its hardness quantified using the Janka rating, the industry standard rating.
 The eating measures the resistance of wood samples to denting and wear.
 Depending on the wood grain direction, different woods are tested based on the cut surface of a stump cut from the material.
 The measure of hardness and strength is pounds-force (lbf).